Sprint naar content

 Creative economy

-The climate crisis, the pandemic, the war in Ukraine, the asylum crisis, the growing gap between rich and poor.
-The big, complex issues of our time have one thing in common: they are shaking underlying norms, values and beliefs.
+The climate crisis, the pandemic, the war in Ukraine, the refugee crisis, and the growing gap between rich and poor.
+When it comes to the urgent, complex issues of our time, creativity is increasingly and emphatically seen as one of the prerequisites for finding a solution.

 The Creative Economy knowledge centre was officially launched in 2023.
 The knowledge centre is an initiative of the professorships of Danielle Arets (Fontys Journalism), Bart van Bezooijen (Fontys Marketing and Communication), Tessa Cramer (Academy for the Creative Economy) and Falk Hübner (Fontys University of the Arts) and is always looking for new and inspiring internal and external collaborations.
 The knowledge centre aims to use creativity to bring about the fundamental change needed to enable a liveable world for future generations.